 We have a website, an aesthetically pleasing Instagram, a book club, a newsletter and a presence on other social platforms like Facebook, Twitter and Flipboard.
 I manage our team, which includes a deputy editor, art directors, multiplatform editors, a staff writer and a video editor.

-Together, Team Lily has created a lot together in the past year and a half.
-We publish up to 10 stories a day, post three to five times a day on Instagram, post an Instagram Story at least five times a week, post to our Lily Lit Club Instagram page daily and publish video series.
+Together, Team Lily has created a lot in the past two years.
+We publish up to 10 stories a day, post three to five times a day on Instagram, post an Instagram Story multiple times a week, post to our Lily Lit Club Instagram page daily and publish video series.
 On top of that, we’re always working on bigger projects.
 Ideas for these projects come from every member of the team.
 Someone throws something out there, and we work together to see it through.
 We’ve created two murals in high-traffic areas of D.C, including one on election night 2018.
 We published and sold a zine on our first birthday.
 We launched a pop-up edition of our newsletter Lily Lines that focused on girlhood around the world.
 We took over The Lincoln theatre in D.C. with Lily branded balloon arches, posters, pins and more as the official media sponsor for Bentzen Ball, Tig Notaro’s comedy festival.

 See below for some of our work.